 By way of example, creating a volunteer handbook and/or volunteer orientation which address the types of risks a volunteer could be exposed to will go a long way toward limiting the likelihood a claim will be filed and the organization's reputation damaged.
 In the employment area, this should include appropriate policies, such as an anti-harassment policy with a reporting mechanism which provides a way for volunteers to report a potential problem before it becomes a much larger problem for the organization-just as with employees.
 Similarly, if a volunteer will be exposed to hazards on the "job," whether from providing medical services or assisting in construction activity, the same protections and training provided to employees should be provided to volunteers.
-An orientation program should be provided to volunteers that covers the essential elements of the volunteer may encounter while performing volunteer work.
+An orientation program should be provided to volunteers that covers the essential elements of the volunteer activity and provides the volunteer with information on how to report any problem the volunteer may encounter while performing volunteer work.